Thousands of Resources. Ready to help.

 It builds on previous efforts to promote the arts and culture, but is grounded in new research and a unique approach to building public will that creates change that stands the test of time.

 They are now sharing what the initiative has learned with organizations and leaders across the country -- offering presentations, in-depth training programs, workshops, and technical assistance that can help you understand and apply these new strategies, messages, and tactics to your work.

 Creating Connection is co-led by Arts Midwest and Metropolitan Group in collaboration with a committed group of state and local arts agencies, arts and culture institutions, arts service organizations, working artists, arts educators, and others.

 Creating Connections has developed a message guide and set of tools to help you apply their strategies in your own work and programs.
 These materials are free for you to download and reuse.
 These include: a message guide, story and photo tips, an engagement guide, and much more.
 Find the entire suite of tools by clicking here.

 Looking to review the public values research?
 Curious to hear from arts and culture leaders about how they’ve used the Creating Connection recommendations to shift their messaging and programming?
 Check out the growing library of recorded webinars for stories and insights from the field.
 Access the Creating Connections webinar page by clicking here.

 At its core, art, culture and creativity is about connecting with other people — whether that’s in a historical museum, concert hall, hometown festival or an afterschool program.
-The Michigan Council for Arts and Cultural Affairs, inspired by the tools offered from Creating Connection, created a five-part series of intimate, first-person stories about how creative expression brings us closer to other people, the community around us, and to ourselves.
+The Michigan Arts and Culture Council, inspired by the tools offered from Creating Connection, created a five-part series of intimate, first-person stories about how creative expression brings us closer to other people, the community around us, and to ourselves.
 Check out the unique and inspiring stories below.

 Hannan Center: Beyond U